Pump Ed 101

 Download ( 108 K Acrobat Document)

-This introduction is intended for those with little or no background in electric motors.
+THE AC INDUCTION MOTOR - Joe Evans, Ph.DThis introduction is intended for those with little or no background in electric motors.
 It begins with the very basics including magnetism, direct current, and the operation of a simple DC motor.
 From there it moves on to alternating current, induction, and the operation of a simple AC motor.
 It concludes with a discussion of work, torque, and horsepower.
 It is an excellent primer for some of the electrical "Puzzlers".
+For a more comprehensive review of induction motors, see my five part series (March - July 2011) on the "Pumps & Systems Magazine Columns" page of PumpEd101.

 Download ( 422 K Acrobat Document)

-The major difference in single and three phase motors is that the single phase motor requires some sort of starting mechanism to get it rotating.
+THE SINGLE PHASE INDUCTION MOTOR - Joe Evans, Ph.DThe major difference in single and three phase motors is that the single phase motor requires some sort of starting mechanism to get it rotating.
 This overview looks at four of the most popular starting (and two running) techniques and the pros and cons of each.
 It also includes a discussion of single and three phase rotational fields.
 It is aimed at the pump professional who works with single phase submersible wastewater pumps, well pumps, and small centrifugals.
+For a more comprehensive review of induction motors, see my five part series (March - July 2011) on the "Pumps & Systems Magazine Columns" page of PumpEd101.

 Download ( 547 K Acrobat Document)